Argha-code/devTinder/homework.md

-Improve the DB schema - PUT all appropiate validations on each field in schema Add API level vaidation on pactch request & Sign post api DATA sanization - Add API validation foe each field
+Improve the DB schema - PUT all appropiate validations on each field in schema Add API level vaidation on pactch request & Sign post api DATA sanization - Add API validation foe each field Install Validator
+Explore Validator librery function and use validator funcs for password,email,photourl